klaarnut/user-docs/en/installation.md

   - [cPanel Control Panel](#cpanel-control-panel)
   - [Other Control Panel Systems and Non-control panel](#other-control-panel-systems-and-non-control-panel)

-## cPanel Control Panel
+## Control Panel

+RVsitebuilder 7 can install on control panel system by server administrator.
+If you don't own a server you can find one from our hosting partner below.

-1. You can buy hosting service from our cPanel [hosting partners](https://rvsitebuilder.com/hosting-partner/) to get a control panel account with RVsitebuilder that's already installed.
+1. You can buy hosting service from our [hosting partners](https://rvsitebuilder.com/hosting-partner/) to get a control panel account with RVsitebuilder that's already installed.

-2. Then you can access to RVsitebuilder immediately from [your cPanel control panel](https://user.rvsitebuilder.com/docs/7.2/en/create-new-website) and start your website!
+2. Then you can access to RVsitebuilder immediately from [your control panel](website-design.md#create-a-new-site) and start your website!

-## Other Control Panel Systems and Non-control panel

-For other control panel systems or non-control panel domain name, you can simply follow these steps.
+## Web Installer

+RVsitebuilder 7 can also install on every domain name. **If you have a Host Provider who provides you a control panel account by Control Panel above.
+You don't have to install it by yourself and can ignore this.**

 1. Get a control panel account or domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.